 medical insurance, life insurance, dental insurance, and pension plan or 401(k) plan.

-Policies and procedures related to the exam are determined by the Certifying Board for Dietary Managers (CBDM), the credentialing agency of ANFP that is responsible for establishing and upholding policies for and administration of the CDM, CFPP Certification program.
-In fact, Certified Dietary Managers sit on this board, which oversees development of the exam.
+Policies and procedures related to the exam are determined by the Certifying Board for Dietary Managers (CBDM), the credentialing agency of ANFP that is responsible for establishing and upholding policies for and administration of the CBDM Certification Program.
+In fact, Certified Dietary Manager, Certified Food Protection Professionals sit on this board, which also oversees development of the exam.

-In addition, an accrediting body called the National Commission for Certifying Agencies (NCCA) has granted accreditation to the CDM, CFPP Certification Program for demonstrating compliance with the NCCA Standards for the accreditation of certification programs.
+In addition, an accrediting body called the National Commission for Certifying Agencies (NCCA) has granted accreditation to the CBDM Certification Program for demonstrating compliance with the NCCA Standards.
 These standards are designed to ensure that certification programs adhere to modern standards of practice for the certification industry.

 This level of excellence is one of the pieces that ensures your CDM, CFPP credential has meaning and value that will follow you throughout your career!